sofiabsilva/100-days-of-code/log.md

 **Thoughts:** I got so frustrated because I spent over an hour trying to make a single input change an elemnet on the page, when I hadn't loaded the js file correctly!
 TYPOS :(
 On top of that I'm feeling the flu coming my way!

+### Day 12: May 11, 2018
+#### :mortar_board: Building

+**Today's Progress**: Practically finished the "Harry Potter Mad Libs" project!

+**Thoughts:** Even though I was feverish I got to work on the project all day and it felt awesome to actually make progress for once!
+Might not be the ideal and most readable code ever but I tried to come up with everything on my own.